-All of the content here on The Actualised Life revolves around one concept, one idea that can be truly life-changing if you take it on board and work with it – it’s called Maslow’s Hierarchy of Needs.
+There are a few ideas in this world that can be truly life-changing if you take them on board and work with them.
+One such idea is called Maslow’s Hierarchy of Needs.
 Take a look at this graphic and see can you get a rough idea of what it’s about.

 Consider where the majority of people born in the last 10,000, existed on this pyramid.
 Most of them probably moved between the two bottom levels, physiological and safety needs.
 Anything above that has generally been a luxury, afforded to a minute minority of kings, queens, royalty, and nobility.
-Not many peasants, or serfs had the opportunity to ascend this hierarchy (hunter-gatherers probably did – more on that later).
+Not many peasants, or serfs had the opportunity to ascend this hierarchy (some hunter-gatherers might have– more on that later).
 And that makes you, my dear reader, extremely lucky.
 We live in a time where more people than ever have the opportunity to reach the top of this pyramid.
 If you’re reading this post right now, you’re likely past the first two steps at least, and have a good shot at getting to the top of this pyramid and staying there for a long time.

 But getting to the top is going to require some sacrifice.
 Specifically, it’s going to require you to produce more and consume less; enter another very important diagram, the Consuming-Producing scale.